Please enter both an email address and a password.

 Critical appraisal for antiracism

 Traditional appraisal tools do not prompt appraisers to consider issues such as minoritised ethnic groups’ under-representation, and the effect of racial bias on medical research and its application.
 To address these issues, Ramona Naicker, Librarian and Information Specialist, has developed a supplementary tool to support appraisers.
-A short checklist of five questions is provided to be used alongside exisiting tools: Critically Appraising for Antiracism.
+A short checklist of five questions is provided to be used alongside existing tools: Critically Appraising for Antiracism.

 Appraisal tools